NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The moment came that Life Scope S (BSS-9800) Bedside Station as the first Life Scope model to offer Ethernet LAN connectivity was finally launched in August 1998 (Signals 354) internationally.
 For a while it did seem that the worst was finally over, but it was game over even before the product could be launched in the biggest US market.

-The failure turned disastrous as it led NIHON KOHDEN to initiate an all-out effort to hide the incompetence to make digital modular monitors, and also took the risk to export new type biphasic defibrillators three years ahead of official approval for domestic use in Japan.
+The failure turned disastrous as it led NIHON KOHDEN to initiate an all-out effort to hide the incompetence to make digital modular monitors, and also took ill-considered risks to export unproven new type biphasic defibrillators three years ahead of official approval for domestic use in Japan.

 The first NIHON KOHDEN digital modular monitor launched in August 1998